-I sat down with some two creative and insanely witty YouTubers to share insight on what it takes to be a content creator on the platform and the dynamics of how to navigate our current multiplex digital media space.
+I sat down with these two creative and insanely witty YouTubers to share insight on what it takes to be a content creator on the platform and the dynamics of how to navigate our current multiplex digital media space.
 Simon Maingi, known by his YouTube alias of Simon Says, is a graduate of Mass Communication from JKUAT, while Sharon Bodo is a fifth year student of Electrical and Electronic Engineering.
 When I first met Sharon (through YouTube), I had the immediate impression that she was one heartless sadistic lady.
 You see in the video with which I debuted watching her content, she made four students compete in eating red hot chilli, fresh from the farm no less, for a cash reward!
 Needless to say, she enjoyed every bit of it.
 I still stick to my belief that someone must have really gotten into her nerves that day for her to have even thought of that crazy idea.
 And that person must have been a man.
 So as payback, she heartlessly sought out four of our kind, sat them down and made them eat chilli.
 Ordinary people serve their revenge cold.
 Sharon serves it spicy hot, and sends you tearing straight to the toilet.

 But let’s not reduce Sharon to just one day when she was in a bad Engineering mood.
 She does much more awesome stuff on her YouTube channel, and to her, the drive is to do relatable and relevant videos.
 “I focus on doing something people can watch and feel like it’s a reality in their daily lives.
 Something that can appeal to a particular emotion of my viewers,” she adds.
 Simon agrees, that people will only consume content that is strategically made for them.
 They must feel like they own the content for them to relate with it.